adamsilver/fdpb/02-a-checkout-flow.md

 This goes to show that solely using completion time as a metric for success is dangerous.
 Completion time is important, but in conjunction with checking how accurate people's orders are.

+*(Note: as this is the final step in the flow, the button's text should be set to “Place order” or similar.
+Leaving it as “Continue” would mislead the user into thinking there is another step to complete.
+This will result in a lot of frustration and cancelled orders.)*

 ### Visual Design

 Every piece of information gathered through the checkout flow should be presented on the review page.
 User's shouldn't have to go back to check any information, otherwise it would defeat the purpose of this page.
 Users only need to go back to a previous page, if they spot a mistake on this page.